 Divorce can be draining on your emotions and affect your life more than you imagined.
 If bankruptcy is piled on top of it, it can become even more stressful.
-If you and your spouse have made the decision that divorce is your best option, your finances could be affected, as divorce is commonly cited as the leading cause for
+If you and your spouse have made the decision that divorce is your best option, your finances could be affected, as divorce is commonly cited as the leading cause for bankruptcy filing.
+If you and your soon-to-be ex-spouse are considering filing for both divorce and bankruptcy, there are several options for you.
+Before filing for either, here are some important facts you should know:

 1. Don’t file for divorce and bankruptcy at the same time

 For the sake of simplicity, the two legal matters shouldn’t overlap with each other.
 Commonly, people choose to file bankruptcy before going through with a divorce – and there are several logical reasons for that.
-Once
+Once bankruptcy is filed, for both chapter 7 and chapter 13, an “automatic stay” is put into place.
+The automatic stay halts creditors from contacting you and puts a freeze on your assets and property – this is so the bankruptcy court can begin sorting out what debts you owe and what assets you have that can help compensate for some of it.
+This hold is effective throughout the bankruptcy process.

 Now let’s say, you filed for bankruptcy and then immediately filed for divorce, causing the two to overlap.
-Since a large part of the divorce process is splitting up assets (among other more complex tasks), the automatic stay would make it virtually impossible for the family court to access and divide the
+Since a large part of the divorce process is splitting up assets (among other more complex tasks), the automatic stay would make it virtually impossible for the family court to access and divide the assets, since they are put into a hold.
+Because of this, the divorce could be dragged out longer than necessary and become more emotionally stressful for you or your loved ones.

 2. Which one you should file first depends on your situation

-Although you shouldn’t file bankruptcy and divorce at the same time, you can still choose which process to take care of first.
+Although you shouldn’t file for divorce and bankruptcy at the same time, you can still choose which process to take care of first.
 While it is ultimately up to you, there are a few things to consider before determining which to file first.
 If you and your spouse are on amicable terms, it may be best to first file bankruptcy.
 Filing bankruptcy first allows you both to share the cost of attorney and filing fees and could possibly protect you from paying joint debt – which could be beneficial if you and your spouse own property together.

 Some jurisdictions also allow double exemptions on assets if you file joint bankruptcy; for instance, if your home is exempt up to $50,000 with a single bankruptcy, some jurisdictions could allow a double exemption, allowing the home to be exempt up to $100,000.
 Since exemption laws vary from district to district, it’s always beneficial to consult a bankruptcy attorney in your area to see what options are available for you.
 Filing for bankruptcy first also simplifies the division of assets in divorce because they are typically divided during the bankruptcy process – although they can sometimes change.